devendraap/echoev/index.md

-## Welcome to Echo EV
+## Welcome to ECHO EV

-Echo EV is an Open platform for searching and on board Electric vehicle chargers at ZERO charge.
-We improve customer experience for you.
+ECHO EV improves customer experience by helping user to search and on board Electric vehicle chargers at ZERO additional charge.

 ### Mobile application

-Customer can create account, search available chargers, charge their vehicle and pay directly to Charge Point owners.
+User can sign up, search available chargers, charge their vehicle and pay directly to Charge Point owners.

 ### Support or Contact